MLSpeech/scaler_gan/README.md

 ## Inference:

 One can modify the inference file [data/inference.txt](data/inference.txt) to the desired audio files or use '--inference_file' to specify infrenece txt file.
+The artifacts will be saved in the output directory.
 ### Quick Inference with mel-spectrogram output:
 ```
 $ python ScalerGAN/inference.py --device cuda